nfsrules/AxionautV1/README.md

 ## Contribute

-Please feel free to test, use and contribute!
+Axionaut is totally free and open for everyone to use and contribute.

 ## Credits